facebookarchive/react-360/docs/PlatformSpecificInformation.md

 });
 ```

-This will result in a container having `flex: 1` on both platforms, a red background color on iOS, and a blue background color on Android.
+This will result in a container having `flex: 1` on all platforms, a red background color on iOS, a blue background color on Android and an orange background color on vr

 ## Platform-specific extensions

 When your platform-specific code is more complex, consider splitting the code out into separate files.
-React Native  detects when a file has a `.ios.` or `.android.` extension and loads the relevant platform file from other components as required.
+React Native detects when a file has a `.ios.`, `.android.` or `.vr.` extension and loads the relevant platform file from other components as required.

 For example, say you have the following files in your project: